bookingactivities/booking-activities/readme.txt

 == Changelog ==

+= 1.16.17 - 2024/09/13 =
+* Fix - PHP error when a logged in user tries to validate the log in form
+* Fix - AJAX pagination in admin booking list
+* Dev - Remove div container for WC cart item remove link to improve compatibility with third party plugins

 = 1.16.16 - 2024/09/05 =
 * Tweak - Increase PHP version requirement to 5.6 or later
 * Tweak - Change the login button type from "button" to "submit" when only the login field is displayed